Gabrola/api-guard/README.md

 To create your own configuration file for ApiGuard, run the following command:

-    $ php artisan config:publish chrisbjr/api-guard
+    $ php artisan vendor:publish --tag=config

-The configuration file will be found in `app/config/packages/chrisbjr/api-guard/config.php`.
+The configuration file will be found in `config/apiguard.php`.
 Open this file and change the `generateApiKeyRoute` variable to `false`

     'generateApiKeyRoute' => false